Epidemiology-informed Graph Neural Network for Heterogeneity-aware Epidemic Forecasting: Experiments

-To evaluate the sensitivity of the model to the size of the forecasting horizon, we analyze its performance across horizons ranging from 1 to 6.
-Figures \ref{fig:sen} (d), (e), and (f) show the RMSE and PCC results for different horizons.
-In the Japan-Prefectures dataset, as the forecasting horizon increases, RMSE gradually rises while PCC decreases, indicating a decline in forecasting accuracy with longer horizons.
-Similar trends are observed in the US-Regions and US-States datasets.
-Comparing the results across the three datasets, we find that datasets with more significant fluctuations (Japan-Prefectures), shorter forecasting horizons, and more accurate predictions, while datasets with lower variability (US-Regions and US-States) maintain relatively robust forecasting performance even with longer horizons.
+\textbf{Horizon size $h$.} To evaluate the sensitivity of the model to the size of the forecasting horizon, we analyze its performance across horizons ranging from 1 to 6.
+Figures \ref{fig:sen} (e), (f), (g), and (h) show the RMSE and PCC results for different horizons.
+In the Japan-Prefectures dataset, as the horizon increases, RMSE gradually rises while PCC decreases.
+Similar trends are observed in the US-Regions, US-States, and Australia-COVID datasets.
+Comparing the results across the four datasets, we find that datasets with more significant fluctuations (Japan-Prefectures), shorter horizons, and more accurate predictions, while datasets with lower variability (US-Regions, US-States, and Australia-COVID) maintain robust forecasting performance even with longer horizons.